 Then we lit it on fire!

 Once it’s on fire it’s best to not breathe in the smoke.
 We let the fire burn down and check the process every hour or so.
 It gets really exciting when you start to see the pots peaking through the ash.
 After the fire burnt down all the way I got my first glimpse of how things turned out.

 We covered the pit with a metal cover that my husband fashioned to let things cool slowly and keep the dew off over night.
 The next day it was time to pull the pots out 😀 My husband and I always call these moments Christmas.
 Pulling the pots out of the pit, or out of a glaze fired kiln, is just the best!
 They were barely cool enough, but I just couldn’t wait.

 I cleaned the ash off the outside and insides of the pots with a clean rag.
 Then I brought them home and polished them up with some furniture wax to create a nice finish and protect the pots from the moisture in the atmosphere.
-If you’re interested in how I finish the pots up and how to care for them over time please check out my pit fired pottery care guide.

 I can not wait to do this process again.
 I have some very cool pots waiting in my studio to be pit fired and am expecting even cooler results next time around.
 I am planning at least one more pit firing this summer, but I would love to get 2 or 3 more in before the weather gets cold.
 I’m almost ready to do another mid-range glaze firing as well so keep an eye out for that in the coming weeks.
 As always thanks so much for your interest and support <3

 I think everything in life seems to take longer than I expect it to.
 Perhaps I should be used the the fact that I move at a turtle’s pace by now 😛 I think I will embrace the motto “slow and steady”.
 In any case I have good news to share!